Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

-This annotation is necessary, since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR 305 support.
+This annotation is necessary, since using all of the custom nullability qualifiers, and especially `TypeQualifierDefault` is already spread among many well-known libraries and users may need to migrate smoothly when updating to the Kotlin compiler version containing JSR-305 support.

 ### Global migration status
 The flag `-Xjsr305-annotation-migration` has the same set of options and has